KyrianOnwe/flatiron-task-master-app/README.md

 # How to use
 Fork and clone down the repo, navigat to its directory and run `bundle install`.
 The frontend is included in a client folder inside the same directory.
 From the root folder, run `npm install --prefix client`.
 Once complete, start the backend server by running `rails s` from the terminal.
 Open a new terminal and navigate to the root directory and run `npm start --prefix client`.
 Enjoy!

+# In app
+Any user can create a new administrator and access all application routes.
+Non administrators can only mark tasks comlete and view tasks.
+All users MUST sign in.